 Meetings are generally attended by consumers and consumer representatives (including state consumer and ratepayer advocates), state business and industry associations, chambers of commerce, individual businesses, trade groups, nonprofit organizations, and other end users.

 Materials related to the CLG are accessible below.

 - To learn more about the CLG, read the purpose and structure statement.

-- To see what the CLG has been talking about, read the CLG’s quarterly newsletter, recent meeting summaries, or annual report.
+- To see what the CLG has been talking about, read recent meeting summaries or the CLG annual report.

 - See External Affairs’ monthly issues memos for a rundown of federal, regional, and state issues that the ISO provides to the New England Conference of Public Utilities Commissioners (NECPUC) and state consumer advocates.